Karl5766/LuaSTG-x/README.md

 # LuaSTG-x_BHElib
-This repository contains code from LuaSTG, and code that aims to refactor the THlib & core & Plus parts of the engine.
+This repository aims to rewrite the THlib & core & Plus parts of the engine.

 The goal of this repo is to make the engine more flexible & easier to use.